 Passing the cloud-native Certified Kubernetes Administrator (CKA) exam is not a cakewalk.
 To pass the CKA exam, you should have enough hands-on knowledge about Kubernetes cluster components and their associated resources.

-It is one of the best DevOps certifications which has a practical exam environment where you have to deal with six Kubernetes clusters.
+Also, It is one of the best DevOps certifications which has a practical exam environment where you have to deal with six Kubernetes clusters.
 Your practice plays a key role in this exam.

-Not to worry, in this comprehensive CKA guide, we have covered an awesome list of cka study materials, productive tips, and resources that you could use to ace the CKA exam.
-You can use this CKA guide as a learning roadmap for the certified Kubernetes administrator exam.
+Not to worry, we have covered an awesome list of cka study materials, productive tips, and resources that you could use to ace the CKA exam.

 Certified Kubernetes Administrator(CKA) Exam Study Guide